10 Things To Avoid On Your Website

 There are many font options that will give your brand a professional and sophisticated look, but you want to make sure you are making a comfortable experience for your visitors.
 The overuse of fonts and text sizes can distract your visitor from the real message you wish to give across.

-Fix: Keep it minimal.
+Solution: Keep it minimal.
 Use a mixture of 3 or 4 varying text sizes and choose a maximum of 2 (complimentary) fonts to use across your page.